Step 7 - Add Terrain

 sources/waiheke_island_terrain.pmtiles

-Note: The source for these tiles is Mapterhorn, a recent effort to update the quality and coverage of global terrain tiles.
-The work is ongoing, so if you have a business with an interest high resolution terrain data for visualization, please reach out!
+Note: Mapterhorn is a recent effort to update the quality and coverage of global terrain tiles.
+The work is ongoing — if you have a business interest in high resolution terrain data for visualization, please reach out!

 2. Wait for download: This may take several minutes depending on your connection.